 Is the combination of lack of sleep and hormones the reason for your weight fluctuations?

 Tired?
 Feeling an urge to eat more and exercise less?
 Maybe it’s not your self-control that’s to blame.
-If you find yourself eating more and too tired to exercise, you may want to learn more. *Important: read this Note below…
+If you find yourself eating more and too tired to exercise, you may want to learn more about Ghrelin, Leptin & your need for sleep. *Important: read this Note below…

 Many signals within the body help control the amount of food we eat and there are 2 hormones, Leptin and Ghrelin, that are responsible for some of these signals.
 Armed with this information, when these hormones are ‘out of whack’, you’ll be able to recognize it and that knowledge will help you control them.
 And ‘what does this have to do with sleeping?’ you ask.
 We are glad you asked, read on…